Images not loading? Run python -m http.server 8080 in this folder, then open http://localhost:8080/heilman.html

 Scheinbrun Visiting Professor of Sociology

-Hebrew University, Jerusalem
+Hebrew University of Jerusalem

 Fulbright Visiting Professor

-Visiting Professor, Social Anthropology
+Visiting Professor, Dept. of Sociology and Anthropology

 Tel Aviv University